 Camilla Läckberg is an economist who changed careers and became Europe’s Queen of Crime.
-She is now working on the ninth book in the Fjällbacka series, and this year also sees the publication of the fourth children’s book about Super-Charlie.
+She has now written her tenth book in the Fjällbacka series and released six children’s books about Super-Charlie.

 We begin our story in Fjällbacka, a small fishing community located on the west coast almost exactly halfway between Uddevalla and Strömstad.
 This is where Camilla was born in 1974, and even when she was a little girl it was clear that she had a talent for storytelling.
 She wrote her first book when she was just five years old; “Tomten” [The Santa Claus] was a thrilling and bloodthirsty tale, showing a fascination with the darker sides of humanity even at such an early age.